akshaybabloo/Car-ND/Docs/source/index.md

 .. toctree::
    :maxdepth: 3
-   :caption: Contents: Projects for Car-ND
+   :caption: Projects done in this course

-   Projects/index
+   Projects/project_1
+   Projects/project_2

 Indices and tables